brendanhay/amazonka/README.md

 bazel build //docs:site
 ```

-Alternatively, you can serve it on `http://localhost:1313/amazonka` by running:
+Alternatively, you can serve the documentation site locally on `http://localhost:1313` by running:

 ```bash
 bazel build //docs:serve